Philip Newth

-Philip Newth (born 20 January 1939) is an Anglo-Norwegian author of children's literature.
+Philip Newth (born on the 20th January 1939) is an Anglo-Norwegian author of children's literature.
 He has written more than fifty books, including books for deaf and blind children.

 Personal life

 Newth was born in Worcester, England, as the son of actor William Newth and actress Constance Tayler.
 He is married to illustrator and writer Mette Newth, and was thus a son-in-law of Fridtjof and Lalli Knutsen.
 The couple settled at Rykkinn in Bærum, and had the children Eirik Newth, Hege & Torstein.